grantcodes/micropub/docs/README.md

 - `token` - The authorization token
 - `authEndpoint` - The authorization endpoint
 - `tokenEndpoint` - The token endpoint to receive the access toke from
-- `micropubEndpoint` - The micropub enpoint
+- `micropubEndpoint` - The micropub endpoint
-- `mediaEndpoint` - The media enpoint
+- `mediaEndpoint` - The media endpoint

-You can directly retrieve and modify the options on an instanciated class with the `options` property:
+You can directly retrieve and modify the options on an instantiated class with the `options` property:

 ```js
 // Get the user domain